MouamleH/tg-keyboard-generator/README.md

 @IntValue(
-        key = "the name to be displayed and the value accessed by the callback", increment = "an integer representing the value of increment to the integer", decrement = "an integer representing the value of decrement to the integer" )
+        key = "the name to be displayed and the value accessed by the callback", increment = "an integer representing the value of increment to the integer", decrement = "an integer representing the value of decrement to the integer", addHeader = "true if you want a header to be displayed, otherwise false" )

 // used for String type fields
 @StringValue(
-        key = "the name to be displayed and the value accessed by the callback", values = {"An array containing the possible values for this field"}, orientation = "The orientation of the text StringValue.Horizontal or StringValue.Vertical" )
+        key = "the name to be displayed and the value accessed by the callback", values = {"An array containing the possible values for this field"}, orientation = "The orientation of the text StringValue.Horizontal or StringValue.Vertical", addHeader = "true if you want a header to be displayed, otherwise false" )

+// used for list of buttons
+@ButtonGroupValue(
+        key = "The value accessed by the callback", texts = {"An array containing the buttons texts"}, callbacks = {"An array containing the callbacks for each text"}, // length must match texts[] length orientation = "The orientation of the text ButtonGroupValue.Horizontal or ButtonGroupValue.Vertical" )
 ```